jwt27/jwdpmi_test/README.md

 * Build and install [gcc2vs](https://github.com/jwt27/gcc2vs).
 * Open this project in Visual Studio by selecting "Open Folder".
 * Select `makefile` as the "startup item".
-* Press ctrl-shift-b to build.
+* Press ctrl-b to build.

 ## To debug with Visual Studio:
-* Make sure you have a cross-gdb installed in `%MSYS2_DJGPP%/bin/i586-pc-msdosdjgpp-gdb`.
+* Make sure you have a cross-gdb installed in `%MSYS2_DJGPP%/bin/i686-pc-msdosdjgpp-gdb`.
 * Connect your target machine with a serial null-modem cable on COM1.
 * Select `Debug (remote COM1)` as startup item in VS.
 * Build and copy `dpmitest.exe` to the target machine.